JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 itself: `_check_partial_interface_ports` raises `InterfacePortError` at decoration time for a signature that declares one half of a port without the other, catching it even for a module no interface function has composed yet -- also a **hard error**, not a warning.
-The identical shape is legitimate for a valid-only stream, but that case no longer overlaps with the check at all: a valid-only signal is built with `make_stream_t`/`axi.make_axis_t` (`dsp/fir.py`'s `handshake="valid_only"`, the dwidth chunk helpers), which is a genuinely one-directional plain struct with no `@interface` and no reverse half to omit, so the check's own
+The identical shape is legitimate for a valid-only stream, but that case does not overlap with the check at all: a valid-only signal is built with `make_stream_t`/`axi.make_axis_t` (`dsp/fir.py`'s `handshake="valid_only"`, the dwidth chunk helpers), which is a genuinely one-directional plain struct with no `@interface` and no reverse half to omit, so the check's own